SEEING IS BELIEVING

 ALTERING TIME.
 The Japanese photographer Daidō Moriyama once described photographs as “fossils of light and time”.
 Unlike our vision, which is continuous, photographs are static images captured during a specific slice of time.
 By controlling how long, or short, that slice of time is, the photographer can create images that are otherwise beyond the reach of human vision.
 For example, the beating of a hummingbird’s wings are so fast (about 50 beats per second) that they appear blurry to our eyes, But by creating an image in a very shot slice of time (eg. 1/1000th sec) we can freeze the hummingbird’s wings in mid-beat.
 Conversely, we can create images using much longer slices of time (eg. seconds or minutes) to reveal slower motions like the movement of stars or complex motions like the flow of water in a stream.
 Finally, moving the camera while it is recording an image (intentional camera movement) can produce interesting abstract images.

 SEEING IN THE DARK.
 Because our vision is a continuous process, what we see is dependent on the light available and the sensitivity of the photoreceptors in our eyes.
 As mentioned above. with a camera it is possible to image a much longer slice of time.
 By allowing the camera’s sensor to collect light over longer time periods, the camera essentially accumulates light information, capturing images that are otherwise to faint for our eyes.
 Furthermore, unlike the cone photoreceptors in our eyes, the sensitivity of the camera’s digital sensor to color is not affected by light intensity.
-With sufficiently long exposures, for example, it is possible to produce a color image on a dark night that appears to have been taken in daytime - except for the stars in the sky!
+With sufficiently long exposures, for example, it is possible to produce a color image on a dark night that appears to have been taken in daytime - except for the stars in the sky.

 SUMMARY.
 The camera is a fantastic tool that can capture beautiful images of what’s happening around us.
 Through its ability to manipulate light and time, the camera also opens up creative possibilities for visualizing the world in ways that our senses cannot reveal to us directly.